kyverno/KDP/proposals/mutation-support-cli.md

 }
 ```

-A `MutateResourceHandler` should be returned in this case
+A `MutateResourceHandler` should be returned in this case.
-In case also simulation of a client update is required for non cluster operation then a kubernetes Fake client can be used to test if the mutation will fail using `k8s.io/client-go/dynamic/fake`
-In this case the client initialization must account for this scenario
+In case also simulation of a client update is required for non cluster operation then a kubernetes Fake client can be used to test if the mutation will fail using `k8s.io/client-go/dynamic/fake`, in this case the client initialization must account for this scenario.

 ```go
 func (c *ApplyCommandConfig) initStoreAndClusterClient(store *store.Store, skipInvalidPolicies SkippedInvalidPolicies) (*processor.ResultCounts, []*unstructured.Unstructured, SkippedInvalidPolicies, []engineapi.EngineResponse, dclient.Interface, error) {